outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - high bias is a problem when sample data sets differ from the population mean by a lot, producing errors for most samples unless they happen to be represented by the general model
       - if a data set is relatively large in relation to the population, the 'sample data sets differ from the population mean' is less likely to be a relevant problem, so the large data set can be used as a basis for the general model
       - 'bias is reduced using local information'

-      - If training set is small, high bias / low variance models (e.g. Naive Bayes) tend to perform better because they are less likely to be overfit.
+      - 'If training set is small, high bias / low variance models (e.g. Naive Bayes) tend to perform better because they are less likely to be overfit.'
-      - If training set is large, low bias / high variance models (e.g. Logistic Regression) tend to perform better because they can reflect more complex relationships.
+      - 'If training set is large, low bias / high variance models (e.g. Logistic Regression) tend to perform better because they can reflect more complex relationships.'

   - derive the best explanation for a complex connection structure (like a neural network)
     - identify an example in the form of the simplest specific solution format sequence between input/output, with structures indicating: